kubernetes/minikube/site/content/en/docs/tutorials/dev_container_codespaces.md

 linkTitle: "Minikube in a Dev Container or in a Github Codespace"
 weight: 1
 date: 2025-12-12
+description: >
+  Running Minikube and the Minikube Dashboard inside a Dev Container or in a Github Codespace
 ---

 This tutorial shows how to run minikube in a Github Codespace or locally in a Dev Container.